jeliasson/redwoodjs-on-kubernetes/README.md

 ### GitHub Actions

 Unfortunately, I have not had the time to look into having the same GitHub Action Workflow for handling different environments.
-So for the example below, we are using one workflow for the `dev` environment/branch.
+So for the example below, we are using one workflow for the `main` environment/branch.
 I'll come back and update this post if I find a pretty way to do this.

 **What [the workflow](https://github.com/jeliasson/redwoodjs-on-kubernetes/blob/main/.github/workflows/redwoodjs-app-main.yaml) essentially does;**